The Reason (Celine Dion song)

 "The Reason" is a song by Canadian singer Celine Dion, recorded for her fifth English-language studio album, Let's Talk About Love (1997).
-It was written by Carole King, Mark Hudson and Greg Wells, and produced by Sir George Martin.
-"The Reason" was released as the second single from the album in selected European countries on 24 November 1997 by Columbia and Epic Records.
-In France, it was issued as a double A-side single with "My Heart Will Go On".
-Its music video was directed by Scott Lochmus, featuring Dion recording the song in a studio.
+Written by Carole King, Mark Hudson, and Greg Wells, and produced by Sir George Martin, it was released as the album's second single in selected European countries on 24 November 1997 by Columbia Records and Epic Records.
+In France, it was issued as a double A-side with "My Heart Will Go On".
+The accompanying music video, directed by Scott Lochmus, shows Dion recording the song in a studio.